certik/hermes2d/doc/src/tutorial-3.rst

       sln_coarse.copy(&u_prev);
     }

-The parameter NEWTON_ON_COARSE_MESH is provided to allow the user to do his own experiments, but the default value is NEWTON_ON_COARSE_MESH = false.
+The parameter SOLVE_ON_COARSE_MESH is provided to allow the user to do his own experiments, but the default value is SOLVE_ON_COARSE_MESH = false.
 In our experience, the Newton's loop on the coarse mesh can be skipped in most cases since it does not affect the convergence and one saves some CPU time.
 This is illustrated in the following two convergence comparisons: